mmallicoat/midtown-rain/docs/Notes.rst

 Todo
 ----

-*   Write curl script to save URLs of images to a file
-*   Write python script to extract URLs and collect
-*   Write wget/curl script to download images
-*   Write code to process images: convert to greyscale
+*   Write code to process images: convert to greyscale, reduce size/dimensionality
 *   Figure out API to get historical weather data
-*   Write script to get weather data correpsonding to images;
+*   Write script to get weather data correpsonding to time of images;
-    only need a binary variable 'raining' vs. 'not raining' I think
+    we only need a binary variable 'raining' vs. 'not raining' I think
 *   Figure out which algorithm to use to train the model;
     Convolutional NN?
 *   Find library to implement training algorithm, etc.